How to Initialize Your SSD for Windows®

 - When Disk Management opens, a pop-up will appear and prompt you to initialize the SSD.

-- Select MBR (Master Boot Record) or GUID partition table (GPT) and click OK.
-MBR is best for certain legacy software compatibility, while GPT is better for modern systems.
+- Select GUID partition table (GPT) and click OK.
+MBR (Master Boot Record) is best for certain legacy software compatibility, but GPT is better for modern systems and higher capacity storage devices.

 - Right-click in the area that says Unallocated and select New Simple Volume...